cobalthq/cobalt-api-docs/versions/v2/content/assets.md

 ### Response

 On successful upload, a `201` response code will be returned.
-A response header, `Location`, will contain the URL within Cobalt's API of the new attachment.
+A response header, `Location`, will contain the URL within Cobalt's API of the new attachment which you can use only to DELETE the attachment.

 <aside class="notice">
 Remember - you can only upload an attachment for an asset within the organization specified in the